UVA-LavaLab/graphTango/README.md

 Each run generates two csv files: **Alg.csv** and **Update.csv**.
 These files contain per-batch analytics and update times, respectively, in seconds.

+## How to Cite

+If you are using this, please cite:
+Alif Ahmed, Farzana Ahmed Siddique, Kevin Skadron. [*GraphTango: A Hybrid Representation Format for Efficient Streaming Graph Updates and Analysis*](https://arxiv.org/abs/2212.11935). arXiv:2212.11935 [cs.DS], 2022.

 ## Contact
 In case of any concern, please contact Alif Ahmed at alifahmed@virginia.edu.